-Claire Trott, Head of Technical Support, Talbot and Muir, and Simon Jones of Wren Sterling look at why SIPP holders might look to commercial property as an asset to buy.
+Claire Trott, Head of Technical Support, Talbot and Muir, and Simon Jones at why SIPP holders might look to commercial property as an asset to buy.

 Commercial property offers many attractions to Self-Invested Personal Pension (SIPP) investors, especially small to medium businesses with owner managers.
 Using your company to fund your pension and then buy your commercial premises can be a real benefit to you and your company, especially if you are the tenant, as it will have less impact on your SIPP’s ability to sell the property at a later date.
 A word of warning though: if the sponsoring company is no longer the tenant or the property was empty for a time within the rental period, it could have a net negative impact on your investment.